Radhakrishna Vikhe Patil

-Radhakrishna Vikhe Patil is an Indian politician in his eighth consecutive term as MLA from Shirdi Vidhan Sabha Constituency in Ahmednagar district of Maharashtra.
+Radhakrishna Vikhe Patil is an Indian politician in his eighth consecutive term as MLA from Shirdi Vidhan Sabha Constituency in Ahilyanagar district of Maharashtra.
 He is currently the Minister for Revenue, in the Government of Maharashtra and was the 1st Minister sworn in the Eknath Shinde ministry expansion, after Eknath Shinde and Devendra Fadnavis in the Cabinet Expansion held on 9 August 2022.
 Radhakrishna Vikhe Patil has been a member of the Maharashtra Vidhan Sabha since 1995.
 He was elected in the 2014 with 1,21,459 votes and most recently in 2019 with record breaking 1,32,316 votes.

 He is a 7-time undefeated MLA from Shirdi in Ahmednagar district of Maharashtra.
 He has worked under 6 different Chief Ministers since 1995 and has held 12 different portfolios in his career.